 What We Do

-Community Visitors Scheme (CVS) is an Australian Government initiative that funds not for profit organisations to recruit and train volunteers to visit older people who are living in their own homes or who are residents at aged care facilities, and are experiencing social and cultural isolation and feelings of loneliness and would benefit from a friendly visitor.
+Aged Care Volunteer Visitors Scheme (ACVVS) previously known as Community Visitor Scheme (CVS) is an Australian Government initiative that funds not for profit organisations to recruit and train volunteers to visit older people who are living in their own homes or who are residents at aged care facilities, and are experiencing social

 The project’s involvement has resulted in the Association being able to organise regular visits which has provided friendship and companionship to isolated elderly people.